Azure Newsletter: October 2017

 Adaptive Query Processing support for Azure SQL Database now generally available

-SQL Server 2017 and Azure SQL Database introduce a new generation of query processing improvements that will adapt optimisation strategies to your application workload’s runtime conditions.
-For this first version of this adaptive query processing feature family, we have three new improvements: batch mode adaptive joins, batch mode memory grant feedback and interleaved execution for multi-statement table valued functions.
+SQL Server 2017 and Azure SQL Database introduce a new generation of query processing improvements that will adapt optimization strategies to your application workload’s runtime conditions.
+For this first version of this adaptive query processing feature family, we have three new improvements: batch mode adaptive joins, batch mode memory grant feedback, and interleaved execution for multi-statement table valued functions.

 New capabilities in Azure Data Factory

-Azure Data Factoryis a hybrid data integration service that allows you to create, schedule and orchestrate your ETL/ELT workflows at scale wherever your data lives, in the cloud or on a self-hosted network.
-Meet security and compliance needs while taking advantage of extensive capabilities and only paying for what you use.
+Azure Data Factory is a hybrid data integration service that now lets you create, schedule, and orchestrate your data integration workflows at scale wherever your data lives, in the cloud or a self-hosted network.
+Meet security and compliance needs while taking advantage of extensive capabilities and paying only for what you use.
 Accelerate your data integration with multiple data source connectors natively available in-service.
 Now in public preview, SQL Server Integration Services (SSIS) customers can easily lift their SSIS packages into the cloud and let Data Factory manage their resources for them so they can be more productive.

 Azure Machine Learning updates in public preview

 Azure Machine Learning is a cloud predictive analytics service that makes it possible to quickly create and deploy predictive models as analytics solutions.
 You can work from a ready-to-use library of algorithms, use them to create models on an Internet-connected computer, and deploy your predictive solution quickly.
-You only pay for the cloud resources that are used.
-In public preview, new Machine Learning features will enable artificial intelligence (AI) developers and data scientists to build, deploy and manage AI models everywhere, at any scale, in the cloud, on-premises or at the edge.
+You pay only for the cloud resources that are used.
+In public preview, new Machine Learning features will enable artificial intelligence (AI) developers and data scientists to build, deploy, and manage AI models everywhere, at any scale, in the cloud, on-premises, or edge.

 Microsoft Cognitive Services: Text Analytics API generally available

-The Text Analytics API, part of Microsoft Cognitive Services, is a suite of text analytics web services used to analyse unstructured text.
+The Text Analytics API, part of Microsoft Cognitive Services, is a suite of text analytics web services used to analyze unstructured text.
 This API uses advanced natural language processing techniques to deliver best-in-class predictions.
-It includes API functions such as sentiment analysis, key phrase extraction and language detection.
-The Text Analytics API is now generally available in five regions: East US 2, West US, West Central US, West Europe and Southeast Asia.
+It includes API functions such as sentiment analysis, key phrase extraction, and language detection.
+The Text Analytics API is now generally available in five regions: East US 2, West US, West Central US, West Europe, and Southeast Asia.